dominicmauro/tales/content/posts/session-002.md

 +++
 date = '2025-07-08T18:14:16-04:00'
-title = 'Episode 2: A Dissolve to Remember' toc = true
+title = '2.
+A Dissolve to Remember' toc = true
 +++

-## The Descent Continues

 Our brave band of would-be crawlers pressed deeper into the **Trial of the Slime Lord**, their torches flickering against the oppressive darkness.
 The dungeon's collector's room yielded useful supplies—Denton claimed flint and steel along with a sturdy club, while Rogar secured some rope and Jirwyn found... a button of questionable utility.

+## The Descent Continues

 In **The Fetid Pool**, the heroes discovered their path blocked by fallen rocks.
 With grim determination, they began the backbreaking work of clearing the rubble.
 For 8 rounds they toiled, sweat mixing with the fetid air, only to have a sudden cave-in reset all their progress.
 Miraculously, no one was crushed.